The Elephant in the Room is Cancer. Tea is the Relief Conversation Provides.

 Survivor

-Marloe works as a Breast Care Nurse Navigator in Milwaukee, WI.
-She lives in the Bay View neighborhood her husband and their cat, Princess Leia, in a fixer-upper that has “a lot of potential.”
+Marloe lives in the Bay View neighborhood with her husband and their cat, Princess Leia, in a fixer-upper that has “a lot of potential.”
 When she’s not at work or supervising her husband’s house projects, you’re likely to find her reading, writing, running, playing guitar, or enjoying a cold beverage and contemplating life.
 She’s also fairly competent at crochet, which comes in handy during the cold, dark Wisconsin winters.
-Feel free to give her a shout out at marloe.esch@uwalumni.com and let her know what questions you’ve got about sex, intimacy, and cancer!
+Feel free to give her a shout-out at marloe.esch@uwalumni.com and let her know what questions you’ve got about sex, intimacy, and cancer!

 Maybe, Baby?
 Birth Control After Cancer